cdeil/multinorm/docs/quickstart.rst

 Analyse
 -------

-Once you have a :class:`MultiNorm` object representing a multivariate normal distribution, you can access the following properties and methods to analyse it.
+Once you have a `MultiNorm` object representing a multivariate normal distribution, you can access the following properties and methods to analyse it.

 The object repr only shows the number of dimensions (number of parameters)